sebastianspicker/practice-relay/README.md

 A working tree for practice-relay with an evolving implementation history.

 ## Overview
-practice-relay documents maintained build commands, known limits, and remaining work.
+practice-relay records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: expansion.
 The useful early notes have been carried forward.

 ## Development
-- Aligned local and CI checks for handoff.
+- Reduced surprise in the movement release checks.

 - Earlier scratch detail is now represented in maintained sections.